ninajhun/ninajhun/README.md

 ### 👩🏽‍💻 Hi, I’m Nina!
 I fell into the world of software development by accident and I haven’t looked back since.

 I'm a Full-Stack Web Developer currently looking for opportunities to launch my career in the Tech Industry.
-My current stack includes JavaScript, React, Node.js, PostgreSQL, and CSS, but I’m constantly learning more!
+My current stack includes JavaScript, React, Node.js, PostgreSQL, CSS, and HTML but I’m constantly learning more!

 ### 🌱  I’m currently learning...
 - Socket.io